aws-samples/aws-refactoring-to-serverless/implementation/extract-send-message/README.md

 # Extract  AWS Lambda by AWS Step Functions SDK integrations
-This project is the CDK implementation of ['Extract Send Message'](../../patterns/extract_send_message.md) pattern.
-This patterns shows how can you Lambda Destination in CDK to send message to SQS and make the application topology explicit.
+This project is the CDK implementation of ['Extract Send Message'](https://serverlessland.com/refactoring-serverless/extract-send-message) pattern.
+It shows how can you use Lambda Destination in CDK to send message asynchronously to SQS and make the application topology explicit.

 ## How it works